 The phantom visions of Charles Bonnet syndrome

-About 20 to 30 percent of people with vision loss see lifelike images they know are not real.
+About 20% – 30% of people with vision loss see lifelike images they know are not real.
 This is called Charles Bonnet syndrome (CBS).
-It is important to understand that this syndrome is not a loss of mental capacity, but just part of vision loss for some.
-It is helpful to think of these images as being produced by the brain to replace the absence of images produced by the damaged eye.
+This syndrome is not a loss of mental capacity, but just part of vision loss for some.
+It is helpful to think of these images as the brain's attempt to replace missing images from the damaged eye.